Panama bans Venezuelan airlines for 90 days

-PANAMA CITY (AP) — Panama’s president says his country will prohibit Venezuelan companies from operating flights to Panama, in retaliation for Venezuela’s diplomatic and trade bans announced last week.
+PANAMA CITY (AP) — Panama on Tuesday prohibited Venezuelan companies from operating flights to Panama, in retaliation for Venezuela’s diplomatic and trade bans announced last week.

-The office of President Juan Carlos Varela said Tuesday the cargo and passenger flights will be banned for 90 days starting April 25.
+The office of President Juan Carlos Varela said the cargo and passenger flights would be banned for 90 days starting April 25.
 The measure affects 10 Venezuelan companies.

 Last week, Venezuela banned key Panamanian businesses from operating on its territory after Panama’s government put Venezuelan President Nicolas Maduro on a list of Venezuelan officials deemed at “high risk” for laundering money.